-The basic financial statements, required supplementary information, individual fund financial statements and supplementary financial information include certain prior-year summarized comparative information in total but not at the level of detail required for a presentation in conformity with generally accepted accounting principles.
-Accordingly, such information should be read in conjunction with the District's financial statements for the year ended December 31, 2009, from which the summarized information was derived.
+The basic financial statements, required supplementary information, individual fund financial statements and supplementary financial information include certain prior year summarized comparative information in total but not at the level of detail required for a presentation in conformity with GAAP.
+Accordingly, such information should be read in conjunction with the District's financial statements for the year ended December 31, 2010, from which the summarized information was derived.